cybersec101/resources/EN_Going_out_onto_the_Internet_Trainer-Resource.md

 	- The	EV	certificate	helps	the	browser	determine the name of	the organization	that	runs	the	web	site.
 	- The	extended	validation	indicator	helps you determine which	organization	is	responsible	for	the displayed webpage.
-For 	example,	the	extended	validation indicator for https://www.benefitaccess.com/	says	“Citigroup	Inc.	[US][^footnote5].
+For 	example,	the	extended	validation indicator for https://www.benefitaccess.com/	says	“Citigroup	Inc.	[US][Note 5](#note-5).